How climate change impacts our primary industries

 MPI has been involved in the United Nations climate change negotiations, along with other government departments.
 This led to us adopting the Paris Agreement in 2015.

 The Emissions Trading Scheme (ETS)

-The ETS puts a cost on greenhouse gas emissions to encourage environmentally sustainable behaviour.
-It also encourages planting and growth of forests to reduce net greenhouse gas production.
+The ETS puts a price on greenhouse gas emissions to encourage their reduction over time.
+It also encourages planting and forest growth to reduce net greenhouse gas production.

 The Paris Agreement